voicegain/platform/telephony-bot-api/type-websocket/README.md

 NOTE:

-The above steps are easy way to test the bot scripts.
+The above steps is an easy way to test the bot script.
 Ideally you have to create a server and host it, that way the POST which invokes the bot session will be available on web.